cactusballs/FullstackFour/README.md

 Running frontend / client:
 - `npm run dev` in the console (Vite used for Client)

+Testing / client:
+- `npm test` in the console

 ## Testing registration and login with hashing: